 Premature ejaculation is the most common sexual problem to affect men, and it happens at all ages.
-It refers to any situation where a man finishes sooner than he or his partner would like during sex.
-If you're experiencing PE, a doctor from Rosemary can help by prescribing a clinically proven treatment plan.
+If you're experiencing PE, an online doctor from Rosemary can help by prescribing a clinically proven treatment plan.

 Premature ejaculation is a type of sexual dysfunction defined by an inability to delay or control ejaculation.
 In patients, ejaculation typically occurs within one minute of penetrative sex, which can be embarrassing or distressing.
 There are proven treatments that can help prevent premature ejaculation in men of all ages.

 Erectile dysfunction refers to a condition where a man is unable to obtain or maintain an erection in order to engage in penetrative sexual activity.

 What causes this condition depends on the type of premature ejaculation that you have.

 Lifelong premature ejaculation can be caused by the chemical imbalance in the part of the brain that controls ejaculation.